 ….that’s right 😀 We are expecting a little baby girl on April 30th- our first baby, so exciting!

 What kind of recipes do you think this will bring?
 Homemade ice cream garnished with some pickles!? (mmm… sounds pretty good actually…) Well either way, my appetite has been better than ever so I think we’re gonna have some fun.
-If you’re not yet on my recipe mailing list, I think this might be a good time to join….
+If you’re not yet on my recipe emailing list, I think this might be a good time to join….

 Have you, or someone you know had any crazy pregnancy cravings?!
 The other week I wanted pancakes so bad that I would have given up my right arm…. pretty serious stuff.
 Other than that, nothing too crazy, (yet)… this bisque really hit the spot though.